openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

 :address:
     :ref:`Address`

-    Address, where the item should be delivered.
+    Address, where the item is located.

 :location:
     dictionary